 A great milestone of your financial life is the purchase of your first home.
 While less exciting, the tax implications of that achievement are no less critical.
-After all, home ownership creates several new opportunities for you to save on your federal income taxes.
+After all, home ownership creates several new opportunities for you to save on your taxes.
 Got your attention?

 Mortgage Interest Deduction

 That big fat mortgage payment you now have to pay every month has an upside.
 The interest portion of every payment is tax deductible.
-Keep in mind that, at the beginning of your mortgage, most of your payment is interest, meaning that the overwhelming majority of your payment is tax deductible.
+Keep in mind that, at the beginning of your mortgage, most of your payment is interest, meaning that the overwhelming majority of your payment may be tax deductible.

 Real Estate Tax Deduction